abhineetraman/Search-Engine/README.md

 This application is made to search on database, apply filter and sort data based on the usage.

+## How to Run
+download/open it in any of the code editor and write " pip install -r backend/requirements.txt"

+Steps:
+1. Open a terminal and write ./run
+2. Open another terminal and write ./run_frontend

 The application have 3 components right now

 ## 1. Login